jvizueta/jcs-devops-cheatsheet/README.md

-# JC's DevOps Cheat Sheet
+# My DevOps Cheat Sheet
 Each folder is a technology, and you'll find a README there too with its corresponding cheat sheet